 Brand reputation helps you demonstrate value and compete more effectively when it comes to price.
 So be prepared to reveal how you do things so you create an impression of authenticity and professionalism.

-• We aren’t the cheapest but that’s because we produce something of greater value…
+• We aren’t the cheapest but that’s because we produce something of greater value to you…

-I’m not talking about revealing sensitive, commercial information – just the right level of detail that proves you know your business and what your customers need.
+I’m not talking about sensitive, commercial information – just the right level of detail that proves you know your business and what your customers need.
 Your lead generation services will benefit hugely from this kind of targeted content.

 5. Are you telling people what they need to know?